Transition to District Elections

 Once district elections are adopted, will all five City Council members be elected at the same time?

-No. Three council members will be elected in one cycle, and the remaining two will be elected in the next cycle two years later.
+No. Two council members will be elected in 2026, and the remaining three will be elected in the next cycle two years later.

 What criteria will be used to decide which two districts will hold elections first?

 State law does not specify the criteria for choosing which districts go first.
-If there is a district or community that is typically underrepresented, it may be prioritized.
-Otherwise, the decision will be made by the City Council.
+If there is a district or community that is typically underrepresented, it could be prioritized.
+Otherwise, the decision was made by the City Council.

 Can a candidate run for election in a district if they do not live within its boundaries?